ijs/webp-webpack-plugin/README.md

 ## ChangeLog

-[2017-09-19] inject the code that can replace the img src by support webp and developers can inject your custom code
+- [2017-09-19] inject the code that can replace the img src by support webp and developers can inject your custom code
+- [2017-10-05] add tests, travis, eslint and fix webpack2,3 bugs

 ## LICENSE